2018 Minnesota gubernatorial election: Straw poll

-On February 6, 2018 the DFL conducted a statewide straw poll among registered Democrats in Minnesota.
-Caucus-goers were scheduled to elect delegates to their party's Senate district and county conventions, which in turn will elect state convention delegates who will endorse candidates for governor, two U.S. Senate seats, attorney general, state auditor and secretary of state.
-Congressional district delegates will endorse U.S. House candidates.
-Since the straw poll the three lowest performing candidates withdrew from the race (Paul Thissen, Chris Coleman, and Tina Liebling).
+On February 6, 2018, the DFL conducted a statewide straw poll among registered Democrats in Minnesota.
+Caucus-goers were scheduled to elect delegates to their party's Senate district and county conventions, which in turn would elect state convention delegates who would endorse candidates for governor, two U.S. Senate seats, attorney general, state auditor and secretary of state.
+Congressional district delegates would endorse U.S. House candidates.
+Since the straw poll, the three lowest performing candidates withdrew from the race (Paul Thissen, Chris Coleman, and Tina Liebling).